Mine action specialist

 easy to detect - as long as the ring is intact.

-is not just the metal bulk that makes detection easy - but its
+is not just the metal bulk that makes detection easy - its is also its

 a detector can find that range of mines at a depth of 13cm (to